zaherg/cloud-cli/README.md

   zone:purge-all   Remove ALL files from Cloudflare's cache, for every Website
 ```

+Please check the [docs](./docs) directory for more details about each command.

 ## Usage

 I know I didn't write much, but as always you can list all available commands using the following command: